moshi4/ANIclustermap/README.md

 ## Installation

-ANIclustermap is implemented in Python3. [fastANI](https://github.com/ParBLiSS/FastANI) is required to calculate ANI.
+`Python 3.8 or later` is required for installation. [fastANI](https://github.com/ParBLiSS/FastANI) is required to calculate ANI.

+> :information_source: From ANIclustermap v1.2.0, ANI calculation with [skani](https://github.com/bluenote-1577/skani) is also supported.
+> This is still an experimental implementation and is being tested with skani v0.1.0.
+Please install skani if needed.

 **Install bioconda package:**